sammyd/iOS8-day-by-day-book/manuscript/25-notification-actions.md

 Clearly the only difference between these two methods is the original source of the notification - all of the other parameters are the same.

-The action identifier argument is a string, and matches the `identifer` property on the `UIUserNotificationAction` you created.
+The action identifier argument is a string, that corresponds to the `identifer` property on the previously-created `UIUserNotificationAction` .
 This is used to determine which button the user actually pressed.

 The `completionHandler` argument is a closure which you need to call once you've finished processing the action.
 It's great that you're provided this - it means